-Hi, it’s Amy from Hertoolbelt!
-We like to keep a few blankets in the family room to cuddle up with during the colder months.
-However, bulky blankets and throws can be a pain to store.
-A blanket ladder is a great storage solution and it is so easy to build and cheap, you can buy the wood for about $5!
-They make a great homemade gift too.
+A DIY blanket ladder is a great blanket storage solution and is so easy to build and also cheap!
+You can buy the wood for about $5!
+A wooden quilt ladder makes a great homemade gift too.

 - 2 – 1″ x 3″ x 8′ board (actual 3/4″ x 2 3/8″ x 8′)

 - 1 – 1″ x 2″ x 8′ board (actual 3/4″ x 1 1/2″ x 8′)

 - wood filler

 This woodworking plan details how to build a 5-foot blanket ladder.
 Finished dimensions: 18” W x 60” H x 2.5” D (16.5” opening)

 To make a 6-foot blanket ladder, cut the blanket ladder sides to 6 feet (72″) or another desired length.
 Rung spacing can be increased to adjust, or additional rungs added.
 (Rung placement diagram included in the building plans.)

 To make the blanket ladder narrower or wider, adjust the rungs to your desired width.

 Can I make a blanket ladder with reclaimed wood?

 Absolutely!
 A wooden blanket ladder is a great way to recycle wood from demos or other projects and save money — we made a pallet blanket ladder here for storing shoes.
 It cost us $0 and has lots of unique character!